Basic steps to sole replacement with cork:

 Tools for this step: skil saw, hammer, crowbar, chisel, blood, sweat, tears

-This can be a brutal step, depending on how your original sole was constructed.
+This can be a brutal step, depending on how your original sole or deck was constructed.
 Here we find the hapless author sweating it out over every square inch of old floor, sawing, hammering, chiseling, etc. Hard work, but it saves weight and preserves limited headroom in the saloon.
 Alternatively, one could easily clean up the existing floor and lay SeaCork directly over the top.
 This is a popular alternative for leaking teak decks as well.
+If you are applying SeaCork over an existing non-skid, it must be structurally sound, clean, and preferably not too tall/aggressive.
+Think hard about your border areas when applying over non-skid, and order additional adhesive, as your usage will increase because of the gaps you’re filling.

 Tools for this step: template sheet material, door skin or other thin wood strips, shears, glue gun, glue sticks, marker